OWelton-Rosie/JS-lib/README.md

 # Scriptifier
 A collection of JS scripts I've written.

-If you're looking for my collection of alg `.json` files, click <a href="https://github.com/OWelton-Rosie/alg-jsons">here</a>.
+If you're looking for my collection of speedcubing algorithm `.json` files, click <a href="https://github.com/OWelton-Rosie/alg-jsons">here</a>.

 ## License/copyright usage
 Check `LICENSE` to view Scriptifier's license.